dblanche54/epub-optimizer-plus/README.md

 ### Testing

 - Test files are colocated with the source files they test (e.g., `src/index.ts` and `src/index.test.ts`)
+- This "side-by-side" approach has several advantages:
+  - Easy to locate tests for any module
+  - Promotes keeping tests updated when changing implementation
+  - Makes it clear which parts of the codebase are covered by tests
+  - Simplifies relative imports between tests and implementation
 - Tests are written using Vitest, a modern test framework compatible with Jest syntax
 - Run tests with `pnpm test` (watch mode) or `pnpm test:run` (single run)
 - Run tests with coverage using `pnpm test:coverage`